ブログ

 Rules about putting out the garbage

 There are a lot of people who are starting a new chapter in their lives this month and that does typically mean buying new things or getting rid of old things.
-Which brings us to garbage.
+Which brings us to garbage and the rules around garbage here.

 In Fukuoka City, garbage is separated into three types.
 There is burnable, nonburnable and plastic pet bottles and glass garbage.
-You can buy the bags for each type of garbage at convenience stores and supermarkets.
+You can buy the bags for each type of garbage at convenience stores and supermarkets, so make sure you use the Fukuoka City garbage bags for throwing things out.

 The red bag is for burnable garbage.
 This is used for garbage like paper waste, food scraps, clothes and plastics.